owntracks/recorder/contrib/gpx-to-rec/README.md

 pip install gpxpy
 ```
 ## Usage
-The script takes the `.gpx` file as an argument and creates `.rec` files in the same directory as the script.
+The script takes one or more `.gpx` files as arguments and creates `.rec` files in the current working directory.
 Example:
 ```
-python3 gpx-to-rec.py my_track.gpx
+python3 gpx-to-rec.py my_track.gpx [my_other_track.gpx ...]
 ```

 You can then copy those `.rec` files to `recorder`'s storage location for the corresponding user and device.
 By default it's in `/var/spool/owntracks/recorder/store/rec/<username>/<device>`.